 - Geography and transportation costs are not as important in jewelry, relative to furniture.
 Nobody buys a sofa in Chicago if they live in St. Louis.
 But you can buy a ring and have it shipped, depending how comfortable you are with the quality.

-So our bus arrived at the Borsheims store and we got very friendly introduction from Adrienne Fay, the director of marketing and business sales.
+So our bus arrived at the Borsheims store and we got a very friendly introduction from Adrienne Fay, the director of marketing and business sales.
 And she, like seemingly all the managers at Berkshire companies, was terrific.
 Really entertaining.
+That is her back in the picture below (sorry. anyone have a better photo?).

 Here are my notes from Adrienne’s talk: